Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 What are the total closing costs in The United Kingdom in 2026 as a percentage?

-The specific fee categories making up that total in The United Kingdom include Stamp Duty Land Tax (the biggest variable cost for England and Northern Ireland), legal and conveyancing fees, property survey costs, Land Registry registration fees, and bank transfer fees for international payments.
+The main fee categories making up that total in The United Kingdom are Stamp Duty Land Tax (or LBTT in Scotland, or LTT in Wales), solicitor/conveyancing fees, property survey costs, Land Registry registration fees, and search fees, with SDLT being by far the largest single item for most buyers.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in The United Kingdom.